mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 ## Importing a container

-Warewulf uses a special [^footnote1] container as the base system to build OS images for the compute nodes.
+Warewulf uses a special [^footnote1] container as base to build OS images for the compute nodes.
 This is self contained and independent of the operating system installed on the Warewulf host.

 To import an openSUSE Leap 15.5 container use the command